IndieMasco/TechEdWeek3Assignment/README.md

 # Reflection

 For this week's assignment, we had to build a simple interactive game to engage visitors.
 Games like these are known as idle games or incremental games.
-I found this assignment a bit stressful, but it was easier than last week's, mainly because we focused more on JavaScript throughout the week, which helped improve my understanding.
+I found this assignment a bit stressful, but it was easier than last week's, mainly because we focused more on JavaScript throughout the week, which helped improve my understanding of the language.
 It also helped that I was able to use some of the same methods from last week's assignment.
 Additionally, I'm finding it really useful to leave notes in my code, especially in JavaScript, to help me remember the steps and understand what each part does.

+​I had hoped I would have had more time to style the game a bit more and see what I could have done with it, but I made sure that all of the JavaScript side was working first.
+I would rather hand in an assignment that looks hallf decent and meets all of the goals rather than something that looks amazing but only meets half the goals.

+​I did get stuck on a couple of bits within the JavaScript.
+I'd either be missing a line of code or a key word to make the section work.
+Through talking with my classmates, looking through MDN, W3Schools, and my class notes, I found the fix to my issues and got everything working.

+If there is anything you think I could do better or improve on, I'd be happy to listen and learn from what you have to say.

 # Requirements